-Are you and your family at home on a Coronavirus Quarantine?
-Here are 25 boredom busters to liven up your routine.
+Are you and your family at home due to the Coronavirus Quarantine?
+Here are 25+ boredom busters to liven up your routine.

-If you are stuck in the house because of the coronavirus quarantine these 25 family boredom busters will give you something to do together that will make you laugh and draw you together as a family, whether you are homeschooling by choice or not!
+If you are stuck in the house because of the coronavirus quarantine these 25 family boredom busters will give you soideas for different things to do together that will make you laugh and draw you together as a family, whether you are homeschooling or what I like to call “crisis-schooling.”

 - everyone is paranoid about getting sick